kontist/kontist.github.io/SDK.markdown

 ## Installation

 ### Node.js
-Please install the SDK via `npm install kontist --save`.
+Please install the SDK via `npm install kontist`.
 Depending on your application type you can then import it with

 ```typescript
 import { Client } from "kontist";